qdrant/landing_page/qdrant-landing/content/documentation/advanced-tutorials/code-search.md

 ---
-title: Semantic code search
+title: Semantic Search Over Code
-weight: 22
+weight: 2
 ---

 # Use semantic search to navigate your codebase